rogerpence/css-custom-properties/README.md

 > :root applies to the document's `html` element.

-Declaring a scoped variable is similar:
+Declaring a scoped property is similar:

     .button {
         --background-color: #004477;
     }

-the variable below only applies to CSS applied to the .button class:
+The property above applies to elements with that specific CSS selector applied:

     .button {
         ...